 Bob Lorenz, who has won 17 Emmy Awards at YES, is the network's primary studio anchor.
-He is the host of the New York Yankees and Brooklyn Nets pre- and post-game shows, as well as the network's Yankees Hot Stove and Emmy Award-winning Forbes SportsMoney programs.
+He hosts the New York Yankees and Brooklyn Nets pre- and post-game shows, as well as the network's Yankees Hot Stove and Emmy Award-winning Forbes SportsMoney programs.
 Lorenz also has play-by-play credits to his name at YES, including Yankees regular season and Spring Training telecasts, Staten Island Yankees games and Ivy League football.

 Forbes SportsMoney, which Lorenz co-hosts with Forbes' Michael Ozanian, captured Emmy Awards in 2012, 2013, 2014 and 2016.
-In April 2011, Lorenz won his third consecutive New York Emmy Award recognizing him as the top sports anchor in New York.
+Lorenz won three New York Emmy Awards recognizing him as the top sports anchor in New York.

 The YES Network, the most-watched regional sports network in the country 15 of the last 17 years, is the exclusive local television home of the 27-time World Champion New York Yankees, the Brooklyn Nets, MLS' New York City FC and WNBA's New York Liberty.
 The network has won 126 New York Emmy Awards since its 2002 launch.